gangapurambhargav/form/README.md

 # form
-A Simple Form Web App which takes the form values in to google sheets!
+Web App like Google Form Drops data in google sheets directly without any third-party service like google forms!